 Tip 1.
 Improve your time management

 To be way ahead of your competitors is crucial.
-That’s why need in professional brand monitoring tool rings true now as never before.
+That’s why need in professional monitoring tool rings true now as never before.
 It’s obvious that manual research on the Internet takes too much time, which you could spend upgrading our product.
 People invented automation tools for reason, you know.
-For sure, it’s a whole lot better to spend your time using a brand monitoring tool that collects the data and shows the statistics within seconds.
+For sure, it’s a whole lot better to spend your time using a special tool that collects the data and shows the statistics within seconds.

 Be procreative in your search for online tools.
 This is similar to the employment process: it requires selection according to the several must-have features and evaluation of performance.
 Tools are online assistants that help out boosting the business process.
 For this reason, choose wisely, yet don’t spend too much time.

 Typing in Google “top 10 brand monitoring tools” make sure to be as specific as possible.
 It is similar to a birthday wish, the more details you include, the higher the chances to get what you want.
 That means to add to your search the niche you work in, the region and mention date to get the most recent information.
-For example, “top 10 brand monitoring tools travel startup 2023”.

 Try to focus attention on the main parameters that should be included in every web monitoring tool.